 Home / Programs / Community and Social Sector Development / Common Outcomes Initiative

 Streamlined reporting for funded agencies.
 A collaborative, coordinated approach drives our success to make real change in community.

-We unlock solutions to meet Edmonton and area’s greatest needs by supporting 140 programs, partnerships, and initiatives and working with more than 50 community agencies in the region.
+We unlock solutions to meet Edmonton and area’s greatest needs by supporting more than 50 community agencies in the region.